StarGate01/AmongUs-Mumble/README.md

 ## Support
 If you would like to donate to the project, You can do so on [Bountysource SALT](https://salt.bountysource.com/teams/team-esdg) .

+Please note that we are NOT associated with [http://www.innersloth.com/](Innsersloth), the original developer of "Among Us".
+Please support them as well by buying their games and merch.

 ## Thanks to / Sources

  - https://github.com/djkaty/Il2CppInspector